AXIOMPHARMACEUTICALS

 Should I take MOTS-c before or after exercise?

 Morning before exercise is optimal.
 MOTS-c activates AMPK within 30 minutes, enhancing exercise performance by 12-15% in studies.
 Post-workout benefits are also seen for recovery.
-However, pre-exercise timing maximizes the performance enhancement during the workout itself.
+However, pre-exercise timing maximizes the performance during the workout itself.